yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/gcp.md

 - Sole tenancy
 - Confidential VM service

-For instructions on creating an instance template on Google Cloud, refer to [Create a instance templates](https://cloud.google.com/compute/docs/instance-templates/create-instance-templates) in the Google documentation.
+For instructions on creating an instance template on Google Cloud, refer to [Create instance templates](https://cloud.google.com/compute/docs/instance-templates/create-instance-templates) in the Google documentation.

 When creating the template, ensure that you create the template under the right project and choose the correct network and subnetwork under **Advanced Options** > **Networking**.